Panasonic's profit likely a prelude to fresh shake-up

-TOKYO Struggling electronics giant Panasonic Corp (6752.T), Japan's biggest corporate employer, likely reaped a first-quarter profit but the earnings renaissance may be brief as its new boss looks to mine that extra cash to pay for a new round of restructuring.
+TOKYO, July 31 Struggling electronics giant Panasonic Corp, Japan's biggest corporate employer, likely reaped a first-quarter profit but the earnings renaissance may be brief as its new boss looks to mine that extra cash to pay for a new round of restructuring.

 "Our impression is that Panasonic's strategy of covering declining AV product sales with white goods is working," Yuji Fujimori, an analyst at Barclays Capital, said in a report previewing the quarterly results.